 Karen Seto, Frederick C. Hixon Professor of Geography and Urbanization Science at the Yale School of the Environment, has been named a lifetime member of the United States Council on Foreign Relations.
-With her election, Seto becomes the third YSE faculty member selected to join the illustrious foreign policy organization, along with Daniel Etsy, Hillhouse Professor of Environmental Law and Policy, and Professor of Environmental Justice Gerald Torres.
+With her election, Seto becomes the third YSE faculty member selected to join the illustrious foreign policy organization, along with Daniel Esty, Hillhouse Professor of Environmental Law and Policy, and Professor of Environmental Justice Gerald Torres.

 “I am honored to join the Council on Foreign Relations, an organization that has done so much to broaden our understanding of international relations and global diplomacy,” Seto says.
 “I hope that through my membership I will be able to help policymakers and others understand how cities can be catalysts for advancing climate solutions and addressing global sustainability challenges — how they can promote more just, livable, and vibrant communities and play an important role in our efforts to reduce greenhouse gas emissions and biodiversity losses.”

 One of the world's leading experts on urbanization and its aggregate global impacts, Seto pioneered the use of satellite remote sensing analysis and other novel methods to study urban land change, forecast urban growth, and examine the environmental consequences of urban expansion.
 She has done extensive field work in Asia, especially China and India, and was the executive producer of “10,000 Shovels: Rapid Urban Growth in China,” a documentary film that integrates satellite imagery, historical photographs, and contemporary film footage to highlight the urban changes occurring in China.
 Her book, "City Unseen," co-authored with Meredith Reba ’14 MEM, uses satellite imagery to show how cities shape landscapes and how landscapes shape cities.